nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Value proposition**: As computing students and professionals network with alumni to expand their career prospects, our app keeps a list of contacts of people that each user networks with.

-* Sort users by priority, courses taken/taking, specialization(s) taken/intending to take, graduation year
 * Offline, with a static online page that contains user manual and download link
+* Sort contacts by name, priority, graduation year
-* Search by any details, i.e. phone number, email, specialisations, courses taken, graduation year.
+* Filter contacts by details, e.g. courses taken, graduation year, specialisations, tags.

 ### User stories